 (2) The supervisor of licensing shall be empowered to direct the race meet licensee to adopt such procedures and to install such methods and such systems as he/she deems necessary to ensure compliance with the law and rules regarding licensing of participants by the commission.
-The supervisor of licensing shall report to the stewards/judges any failure of the race meet licensee or a participant to comply with the provisions, or any violation of the law or rules regarding licensing may include in such reports to the stewards/judges any recommendations he/she may have with respect to the revocation or denial of licenses of any employee of the race meet licensee, participant of the race meet or any other license for failure to comply with the law and/or the rules regarding licensing by the commission.
+The supervisor of licensing shall report to the stewards/judges any failure of the race meet licensee or a participant to comply with the provisions, or any violation of the law or rules regarding licensing which may come to his/her attention.
+The supervisor of licensing may include in such reports to the stewards/judges any recommendations he/she may have with respect to the revocation or denial of licenses of any employee of the race meet licensee, participant of the race meet or any other licensee for failure to comply with the law and/or the rules regarding licensing by the commission.